Jatin007-23/disaster-relief-resource-optimizer-/README.md

 ---

+## ⭐ Project Status

+✔ Completed (College Project)
+✔ Ready for demonstration and portfolio

+---

 ## 📌 Conclusion

-This project demonstrates how data analysis using NumPy can be applied to real-world problems like disaster management, helping improve efficiency and decision-making in critical situations.
+This project demonstrates how data analysis using NumPy can be applied to solve real-world problems like disaster management, improving efficiency and decision-making in critical situations.